IshadP/Vault/content/1-Product Design/Conversational User Interface.md

 ## How to make Conversational experience great?
 ### Identify Business Goals
+Try to answer "why do we need a chatbot?" & how will it help us create better business.
 ### Context aware designs:
 Create systems which are aware and responsive to user context.
 These can be based on user data collected from various resources.
 ### Focus on Natural Language Response